NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 ```
 Now, the isolate names have been added to the tree tip points (leaves labels).
 However, if you want to combine metadata such as sequence types, animal species etc. to the tree and visualize it, one first has to connect the tree and the metadata:

-# Linking metadata to your tree data allows you to add annotations
+# Linking metadata to your tree data allows you to add specific annotations

 ```{R}
 # Import metadata